-In fact, according to an article on the website called “Healthy California,” (1) the California Senate voted 23 to 14 on June 1 to pass Senate Bill 562.
-This bill appears to be just in the “concept” stage right now, but its basic premise is to guarantee universal health care to every Californian.
+In fact, according to an article on the Los Angeles Times website, the California Senate voted in June of 2017 to pass a bill being called the “Healthy California Act.”
+The basic premise of this bill is to guarantee universal health care to every Californian, but the estimated implementation price tag for such “coverage” is $400 billion.
 Once again, I am SO GLAD I don’t live in California anymore.

 Single payer health care systems have become, for the most part, a pipe dream for people who believe that everybody should have access to health care.

 But does everybody have access to the health care they need in those systems?